sheepzh/make-zero/README.md

 ## What's this?

-MakeZero is one chrome tool for blurring your contents or blogs published in your SNS accounts, which could be only seen by ones who know your password.
+MakeZero is a chrome extension for encryption and decryption of  your contents or blogs published in your SNS accounts, which could be only seen by ones who know your password.

 ## What can this do?

-+ Blur texts in inputs or textareas.
++ Encrypt and decrypt texts in inputs or textareas automaticly.
-+ Blur and clear any texts via the content menu.
++ Encrypt and decrypt any selected texts via the content menu.

-It's a demo for now.
-Please wait for more, patiently.

 ## How to use?

 1. Download this repo via git, or zip file.

-2. Type the 'chrome://extensions/' in your chrome's address bar, and enter.
+2. Type the *chrome://extensions/* in your chrome's address bar, and enter.

 3. Turn on the develepment mode, located at the top-right corner.

-4. Install the chrome extension.
+4. Install the chrome extension, selected this derectory *./chrome_dir* .